 The symptoms of gum disease can contribute to tooth loss and other negative general health consequences.

-As implantologists and periodontists, we aim to work quickly to restore your gums back to health and replace any teeth lost to the disease.
+As implant dentists and periodontists, we aim to quickly restore your gums to health and replace any teeth lost to the disease.

-Before an implant can be placed and often before any cosmetic dental procedure it is important to have healthy gums.
+It is essential to have healthy gums before an implant can be placed and often before any cosmetic dental procedure.

 Are your gums swollen, sore or infected?
 If you press with your fingertips do they hurt.
 Are your gums showing patches of white as opposed to a healthy red?